Joha-will/BMW_Click_And_Collect_Portfolio_Project_3_Python/README.md

 **Content**

 - [BMW](https://www.bmw.co.uk/en/index.html)
-    - Content was used from the offical BMW website.
+    - Content was used from the offical BMW website to provide some of the car names.

 ### Acknowledgments